Healthcare Equipment and Supplies

 Company Overview of Tryton Medical, Inc.

 Tryton Medical, Inc. manufactures and sells stent systems for the treatment of bifurcation lesions.
-The company offers Side Branch Stent System, which is used to treat a range of bifurcated lesions.
+The company offers Side Branch Stent System, which is used to treat a range of bifurcated lesions; and products for the treatment of left main coronary artery disease.
 It sells its products through distributors in Austria, the Benelux countries, Czech Republic, Slovak Republic, Latvian Republic, Denmark, Germany, Hungary, Ireland, Israel, Italy, Jordan, Pakistan, Poland, Portugal, the Russian Federation, Saudi Arabia, Spain, Sweden, Switzerland, Turkey, the United Arab Emirates, and the United Kingdom.
 The company was founded in 2003 and is based in Durham, North Carolina.

 1000 Park Forty Plaza